 We originally published this guide in 2013.
-One year later, people still eat guacamole. -ed.
+Today, September 16, is National Guacamole Day and people still eat guacamole. -ed.

 Let’s get real… there’s Guacamole and then there’s Guacamole.

-So we set out on a scientific and gastronomic quest around town hunting down the best bourgey guacamole we could find to prep you for this weekend for the booziest of holidays — CINCO DE MAYO.
+We set out on a scientific and gastronomic quest around town hunting down the best bourgey guacamole we could find to prep you for this weekend.
 Using Chipotle as our control (because it’s universally delicious/super affordable), we sample the best (and worst) in the area of “tableside Guac”.

 Guacamole ($13.50) – The first thing we noticed about Oyamel’s Guacamole is the distinct, fresh smell wafting our way, which only enticed us grab a chip and dig right in.
 Made right before your eyes in a molcajete, this guac includes avocados (duh), green tomatillo, serrano chile, red onion, a squeeze of lime juice, salt and a nice touch of crumbled queso fresco on top.
 You can even request fresh tortillas along with the tortilla chips, allowing you to make mini-tacos of deliciousness.
 We even learned the “proper way” to go about things, which includes taking the torilla and adding a healthy serving of Guacamole, then finally topping it off with a salsa of choice, allowing you to add as much or as little heat as you wish.
 It was totally the winner of our culinary adventure.